ResRep: Lossless CNN Pruning via Decoupling Remembering and Forgetting: Abstract

 \section{Abstract}

-We propose ResRep, a novel method for lossless channel pruning (a.k.a. filter pruning), which aims to slim down a convolutional neural network (CNN) by reducing the width (number of output channels) of convolutional layers.
-Inspired by the neurobiology research about the independence of remembering and forgetting, we propose to re-parameterize a CNN into the remembering parts and forgetting parts, where the former learn to maintain the performance and the latter learn for efficiency.
-By training the re-parameterized model using regular SGD on the former but a novel update rule with penalty gradients on the latter, we realize structured sparsity, enabling us to equivalently convert the re-parameterized model into the original architecture with narrower layers.
-Such a methodology distinguishes ResRep from the traditional learning-based pruning paradigm that applies a penalty on parameters to produce structured sparsity, which may suppress the parameters essential for the remembering.
-Our method slims down a standard ResNet-50 with 76.15\% accuracy on ImageNet to a narrower one with only 45\% FLOPs and no accuracy drop, which is the first to achieve lossless pruning with such a high compression ratio, to the best of our knowledge.
+We propose ResRep, a novel method for lossless channel pruning (a.k.a. filter pruning), which slims down a CNN by reducing the width (number of output channels) of convolutional layers.
+Inspired by the neurobiology research about the independence of remembering and forgetting, we propose to re-parameterize a CNN into the remembering parts and forgetting parts, where the former learn to maintain the performance and the latter learn to prune.
+Via training with regular SGD on the former but a novel update rule with penalty gradients on the latter, we realize structured sparsity.
+Then we equivalently merge the remembering and forgetting parts into the original architecture with narrower layers.
+In this sense, ResRep can be viewed as a successful application of Structural Re-parameterization.
+Such a methodology distinguishes ResRep from the traditional learning-based pruning paradigm that applies a penalty on parameters to produce sparsity, which may suppress the parameters essential for the remembering.
+ResRep slims down a standard ResNet-50 with 76.15\% accuracy on ImageNet to a narrower one with only 45\% FLOPs and no accuracy drop, which is the first to achieve lossless pruning with such a high compression ratio.
+The code and models are at \url{https://github.com/DingXiaoH/ResRep}.